eclipse/xtext/xtext-website/documentation/103_domainmodelnextsteps.md

 ## Unit Testing the Language {#tutorial-unit-tests}

 Automated tests are crucial for the maintainability and the quality of a software product.
-That is why it is strongly recommended to write unit tests for your language, too.
+That is why it is strongly recommended to write unit tests for your language.
 The Xtext project wizard creates two test projects for that purpose.
 These simplify the setup procedure for testing the basic language features and the Eclipse UI integration.

-This tutorial is about testing the parser, the linker and the validator for the *Domainmodel*.
+This tutorial is about testing the parser, the linker, the validator and the generator of the *Domainmodel* language.
 It leverages Xtend to write the test cases.

 1. The core of the test infrastructure is the [XtextRunner]({{site.src.xtext_core}}/org.eclipse.xtext.testing/src/org/eclipse/xtext/testing/XtextRunner.java) and the language-specific [IInjectorProvider]({{site.src.xtext_core}}/org.eclipse.xtext.testing/src/org/eclipse/xtext/testing/IInjectorProvider.java).
 Both have to be provided by means of class annotations.
 An example test class should have already been generated by the Xtext code generator, named *org.example.domainmodel.tests.DomainmodelParsingTest*:

     ```xtend
     @RunWith(XtextRunner)